SherRao/MuSpace/docs/ManagementPlan.md

 <p>All pieces of code will be properly documented in order to ensure clarity of the purpose and function of the program.
 Up to date user documentation will be posted on our projects wiki page, which can be found here: <a href="https://wiki.muspace.me" target="_blank">MuSpace Wiki</a>.
 All other documents can be found on our project webpage here: <a href="https://muspace.me">MuSpace Documentation</a>.</p>
 <h2>5.
 Money/Cost</h2>
 <img src="https://en.meming.world/images/en/0/0d/In_Terms_Of_Money%2C_We_Have_No_Money.jpg" width="256" alt="Meme from Despicable Me movie: In terms of money, we have no money" />
 <p>This project is solely dependent on the time and effort of the developers.
 No monetary funding is collected or needed.
 All resources (frameworks, APIs, etc.) are free and open-source with the exception of purchasing a one-year domain subscription that was divided equally between all team members.
-A <i>Spotify Premium Account</i> is required for developing and testing <i>Spotify SDK</i> features.</p>
+A <i>Spotify Account</i> is required for developing and testing <i>Spotify SDK</i> features.</p>
 <h2>6.
 Extra Details</h2>
 <p><b>Authored by: </b></p>
 <ul>